atul-atul/atul-atul.github.io/docs/_posts/2022-02-16-bulkhead-in-software-systems.md

 date: "2022-02-16"
 last_modified_at: 2022-02-16T00:00:01-00:00
 tags:
-  - "technical-papers"
+  - Technical-Papers
-  - "technical-reading"
+  - Technical-Reading
-  - reading
+  - Reading
   - Tech
 ---
 **From the book Release It!
 Second Edition**